 The spacing s of the map grid can be specified in the range 0.1–10.0 Å (default 1.0).
 Decreasing the spacing increases map size and calculation time.

 With color true (default), molecular surfaces for the protein chains containing the specified atoms are generated if they do not already exist and colored by the MLP, and the surface patches for those atoms displayed.
 A separate MLP map is computed for each surface (protein chain), and its value ranges reported in the Log.
 Defaults for the coloring palette-options are

 Different choices of method and/or maxDistance can give very different values, and the range may need to be adjusted.

 With color false, a single MLP map will be calculated based on the specified atoms (disregarding any nonprotein atoms), and no surface calculations or coloring will be performed.
 This is only useful in combination with map true.

 With map true (default false), MLP maps will be opened as volume models.
-This allows subsequently recoloring surfaces by the map values (without having to recalculate them on the fly) using color, and/or saving the maps to file.
+This allows subsequently recoloring surfaces by the map values (without having to recalculate them on the fly) using color sample, and/or saving the maps to files.